Tree removal at North Carolina church unearths centuries-old artifacts | KRDO

 The North Carolina Office of State Archaeology from the Raleigh and Greenville offices were called in to possibly further identify and date the items.
 Five days later, the ground was excavated, according to CNN affiliate WTKR.

-After the state office agreed with the artifacts’ initial dating estimate, they were labeled and placed on plates in the church’s kitchen until they can be sent to the state office’s conservation laboratory for testing.
+After the state office agreed with the artifacts’ initial dating estimate, they were labeled and placed on plates in the church’s kitchen until they can be sent away for further testing.

 Christ Episcopal Church was founded in 1825 but the building it currently occupies wasn’t built until 1856, according to Cenci.